 Every week we have a different theme, ranging from the strictly fun all the way up to Wizkids competitive formats like Modern, Golden, and Global Escalation.

 Dice Fight takes place every Thursday at 9pm UK time / 10pm Slovak time.
-The next event is:Time converter at worldtimebuddy.com
+You can find out what time that is where you are here.

 To help you identify how competitive each week is, we use a traffic light system: